The 10 Best User Engagement Tools and Software for SaaS in 2021

 “Slack is very easy to pick up and use.
 Most people are used to some form of online chat or comms and Slack is familiar in short order and easy to work your way around” — Damien T

-There are plenty of useful engagement software out there.
-The ones we’ve covered in this list will all help you to improve your relationship with your customers.
-As a result, you’ll see engagement increase, along with retention.
+There are plenty of great tools out there.
+The ones we’ve covered in this list will all help you to improve your relationship with your users.
+However, user engagement looks different for every Saas, so choosing the right tool for your product may depend on some research but also trying them out for fit!